ammarfaizi2/php-integral-obfuscator/README.md

 1. Make your PHP code not human readable.
 It is good for protecting your private code against people and script kiddies.

 ### Disadvantages of Using Obfuscator
 1. Obfuscator may slow down your application in the start process (it does not affect your application runtime performance).
 But, if you are using it on a web-based application, the start process is done for every request.
-The obfuscation is the best for CLI based application, not web-based application.
+So, code obfuscation is only good for a CLI based application, not a web-based application.
 2. The obfuscated file size is larger than the non-obfuscated file.
 3. An obfuscated application may not be started properly due to inaccurate analyses, bugs in internal obfuscator, or any other possibilities.